 A few months ago Froogs of Frugal Queen challenged me to make a cake for £1.
 A chocolate cake for a £1 – really?
 I thought not, so let it sit on the back burner – until now.

 So, I am challenging you all for this month’s We Should Cocoa to try making a chocolate cake for £1 (or equivalent currency).
-I don’t know if it’s even possible, but it will be interesting to find out.
-So please make your best effort and if it can’t be managed, then let us know how much over £1 it cost.
-I know you are an inventive lot, so I’m pretty sure some of you will work wonder.
+I didn’t think it was even possible, so I will be particularly interested to find out how you fare.
+Please make your best effort and if it can’t be managed, then let us know how much over £1 it cost.
+I know you are an inventive lot, so I’m pretty sure some of you will work wonders.
 I leave you to interpret the £1 as you will, but I am thinking cost of ingredients rather than oven time.